DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 The tragedy is not that the Iron King won.
 The tragedy is that we have forgotten the Forest Queen ever existed.
-We live our lives in the Engine, judging ourselves as efficient or inefficient parts, while a deeper part of us aches for the messy, beautiful wisdom of the Family.
+We live our lives in the Machine, judging ourselves as efficient or inefficient parts, while a deeper part of us aches for the messy, beautiful wisdom of the Kin.

 To be a human in the modern world is to be a cog that yearns to be held.

-The path forward is not to destroy the Engine.
+The path forward is not to destroy the Machine.
 It is to infuse it with the memory of the Forest Queen.
 It is to learn how to build living systems, to create functional families, and to finally heal the divided soul that is our shared inheritance.